Is The Constitution A Slave Document?

 “In a sense we’ve come to our nation’s capital to cash a check.
 When the architects of our republic wrote the magnificent words of the Constitution and the Declaration of Independence, they were signing a promissory note to which every American was to fall heir.
-This note was a promise that all men – yes, black men as well as white men – would be guaranteed the unalienable rights of life, liberty and the pursuit of happiness… America has given the Negro people (His words not mine) a bad check, a check which has come back marked ‘insufficient funds.” ….Martin Luther King
+This note was a promise that all men – yes, black men as well as white men – would be guaranteed the unalienable rights of life, liberty and the pursuit of happiness… America has given the nxxxo people a bad check, a check which has come back marked ‘insufficient funds.” ….Martin Luther King

 The Underground Railroad and the Founders:

-Visiting a black college had a profound effect on Ben Franklin.
-Several years later he joined an abolition Society.
-Franklin came to believe that slavery should be ended, and eventually freed his own two slaves.
+Ben Franklin was profoundly impressed by his visit to a black college.
+As a result ,He joined an abolition Society.
+Franklin came to believe that slavery should be ended.
+He eventually freed his own two slaves.

 American history is not perfect.
 We had Founding Fathers who practiced slavery.
 But why do we no longer hear about those who opposed it?
 Why do we not hear about those who participated in the “Underground Railroad” to free the slaves?
 Why do public schools no longer teach the Constitution?

 - If you like articles like this one, please support us, and recommend us to others.
 Thank you.